 Gedakina co-organizes and supports Community Activities and Events, including:

 Educational Programs - Our educational programs have been growing by leaps and bounds.
-Our children need to have teachers that have a clear mind and open heart to hear and understand their untold story.
-In an effort to help educators and ultimately our children from being bullied we have focused on curriculum.
-Working to help meet the standard of teaching Ethnic Studies in Vermont we have worked with numerous school districts and completed teacher trainings on a multitude of Indigenous topics.
+Our children need to have teachers with a clear mind and open heart to hear and understand their untold story.
+To help educators and ultimately our children from being bullied, we have focused on curriculum.
+Working to help meet the standard of teaching Ethnic Studies in Vermont, we have worked with numerous school districts and completed teacher training on many Indigenous topics.

-In Maine we have worked with the Portland School district to create a new unit of study that aligns with LD 291.
+In Maine, we have worked with the Portland School district to create a new study unit that aligns with LD 291.
 We have also worked with the Friends of the Presumpscot River to create a third-grade curriculum that will allow the students to study the Presumpscot watershed from all perspectives.
-Here too we were able to reach into many communities with the One-Shelf Project.
-While at Indian Township and Pleasant Point we’ve been able to build their libraries with amazing books.
+Here too, we were able to reach into many communities with the One-Shelf Project.
+While at Indian Township and Pleasant Point, we’ve been able to build their libraries with amazing books.

 Massachusetts and Connecticut have also benefited from both our teacher trainings and our One-Shelf Project.

-Penobscot Language Immersion Gathering, 2016 – a two-day language immersion gathering led by speakers of Maliseet, Passamaquoddy and Penobscot dialects of the Wabanaki language.
+Penobscot Language Immersion Gathering - 2016 – a two-day language immersion gathering led by speakers of Maliseet, Passamaquoddy, and Penobscot dialects of the Wabanaki language.
 Co-organized with the Penobscot Nation Department of Cultural and Historical Preservation.
-Due to the success of this year’s gathering we are working with language keepers to conduct gatherings on a quarterly basis for 2017.
+Due to the success of this year’s gathering, we are working with language keepers to conduct gatherings every quarter for 2017.

 Wabanaki Spring Social – 2021 will represent the 24th year of the largest community social gathering in Maine for Wabanaki people, co-led by Gedakina and Wabanaki Health & Wellness.
-Gedakina cofounders and Guiding Council members helped create this important community event as a way to check in on community members, especially Elders, after Maine’s hard winters, and as a way to support cultural continuance for Wabanaki people from New England, southern Quebec and the Atlantic Provinces.
+Gedakina cofounders and Guiding Council members helped create this important community event to check in on community members, especially Elders, after Maine’s hard winters and as a way to support cultural continuance for Wabanaki people from New England, southern Quebec, and the Atlantic Provinces.
 Over 750 community members attend annually.

-Youth Fishing Initiative – In an effort to promote food sovereignty and with the help of The Bay and Paul Foundations, we gifted each of our youth with a fishing pole and supplies.
+Youth Fishing Initiative – To promote food sovereignty and with The Bay and Paul Foundations’ help, we gifted each of our youth with a fishing pole and supplies.
 We then taught them how to collect night crawlers and safely remove fish from the hook.
-In addition they learned a strong value of helping to provide food for their family, got some great exercise, and developed the pride and independence that comes with learning a new skill.
+In addition, they learned the strong value of helping to provide food for their family, got some great exercise, and developed the pride and independence that comes with learning a new skill.

-Additionally, Gedakina regularly collaborates with community-based organizations, social justice centers, colleges and universities on educational and awareness building events, including discussion panels, symposia, speakers and films.
+Additionally, Gedakina collaborates with community-based organizations, social justice centers, colleges, and universities on educational and awareness-building events, including discussion panels, symposia, speakers, and films.
 Recently we co-sponsored RISE UP! spoken word events, the Sing Our River Red (SORR) exhibit, panels on Decolonization, Environmental Justice, and Place-based History, as well as presentations by Indigenous academic and community scholars.
-In spring 2016 we will be collaborating on a TEK symposium with Amherst College and Five College Native and Indigenous Studies.